Integrated Patterns of Movement

 PT, PTA, OT, COTA, ATC, DC & NDs

 This online multi-media course focuses on the application and utilization of integrated movement principles in an orthopedic rehab setting.
-By combining approximately 3 hours of written text with 2+ hours of movement videos (65% observational lab and 35% participation lab), we’ve created a high quality, fun & interactive home study program.
+By combining approximately 3 hours of written text with 2+ hours of video recorded movement labs (65% observational & 35% active participation), we’ve created a high quality, fun & interactive home study program.

 At the completion of the course, participants will be able to: